bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 ~~~~~~~~~~

 Users can use a |ColorMapper| instance, which contain a color palette,
-to create a ColorBar.
-Both on and off-plot ColorBars are supported.
-Users just
+to create a |ColorBar|.
+Both on and off-plot color bars are supported, users
-need to specify their desired location when adding the ColorBar to the plot.
+just need to specify their desired location when adding the ColorBar to the
+plot.

 .. note::
     This example depends on the open source NumPy and matplotlib libraries in